 To enhance corporate value and grow in the medium to long term through solutions to social issues, in fiscal 2020, MHI Group has identified Material Issues it should be addressing.
-The identified materiality have been reflected in the 2021 Medium-Term Business Plan (the 2021 business plan announced in October 2020).
-Progress of each Material Issue is managed with progress monitoring indicators (KPIs), and the PDCA cycle is steadily applied.
+Progress in each Material Issue is managed with progress monitoring indicators (KPIs), and the PDCA cycle is steadily applied.